trose16/bookmark_manager/README.md

 Update - Change the contents of a row in the database Delete - Remove a row and its contents from the database

 SQL - Stands for Structured Query Language.
-The way we make calls to our relational database
+This is how we communicate with our relational database

 ### SQL - create

 ```
-INSERT INTO 'students' (name) VALUES ('John Smith');
+INSERT INTO students (name) VALUES ('John Smith');
 ```

 ### SQL - read